Retail sales figures track the dollar value of merchandise sold within the retail trade.

 OCED iLibrary.
 (2013).
 Main Economic Indicators.
 Retrieved from:ttp://www.oecd-ilibrary.org/economics/data/main-economic-indicators/production-and-sales_data-00048-en;jsessionid=l1rhi42q5yd7.x-oecd-live-01?isPartOf=/content/datacollection/mei-data-en

-Retail Sales Sustainable Development Goals
+Retail Sales in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all